Pedro2080/Animals_in_the-_Garden/README.md

 There is a square garden of size SIZE x SIZE (where 1 < SIZE < 15).
 There are animals in the garden like: **cats**, **dogs** and **turtles**.
 The purpose of the project is to track their location.
-Each animal has its (one) owner, one person can have several pets.
+Each animal has its (one) owner, the owner can have several pets.

 The owner has the following characteristics:
 - Name
-- Last name
+- Surname
 - Sex
 - Age